Songhai people: Dares-Salam (Marabadiassa) imamate ( 1883-1898)

-The Zerma Empire in Senufo country was an imamate which covered the region of the Vallée du Bandama District, Mankono region, all on the lands of the Senufo Tagouana and Djimini, with the Baoulé country as a protectorate.
-The power of the Zerma army based on the use of rapid cavalry, rifle and cannon made it the most powerful ally of the Wassoulu Empire and the most powerful state of the late 19th century in the lands of the modern Ivory Coast.
+The Zerma Empire in Senufo country was an imamate that covered the region of the Vallée du Bandama District, Mankono region, all on the lands of the Senufo Tagouana and Djimini, with the Baoulé country as a protectorate.
+The power of the Zerma army based on the use of rapid cavalry, rifle and cannons, made it the most powerful ally of the Wassoulu Empire and the most powerful state of the late 19th century in the lands of the modern Ivory Coast.

-Semassi Warriors of Togo and North West Benin (1875-1898)
+Semassi Warriors of Togo and Northwest Benin (1875-1898)

-Zarma riders and mercenaries, the Semassi, are known for having operated on Togolese territory on behalf of slave traders between 1883 and 1887.
-After having been co-opted by the Tem, they kidnap children on the roads at the level of Fazao mountains, or further south, and place up to two or three of them on the same horse before fleeing.
+Between 1883 and 1887, Zarma riders and mercenaries, the Semassi, operated on Togolese territory on behalf of slave traders.
+After having been co-opted by the Tem, they kidnapped children on the roads at the level of Fazao mountains, or further south, and place up to two or three of them on the same horse before fleeing.The Zerma Warriors, who numbered 500 horsemen equipped with rifles and cannons, built a great army by integrating the slaves they captured.

-The Zerma Warriors, who numbered 500 Horsemen equipped with rifle and cannon, built an great army by integrating the slaves they captured.
-Under the command of the Zerma Warlords, Mayakki Mongoro and Mayakki Maali, the Semassi in Togo had seized in 1875 to 1898, the regions of Savanes and Kara occupied by the Moba and Kabye, they made the Tem Tchaoudjo Kingdom located in the Centrale Region (Sokodé) a protectorate and pushed their conquests as far as Atakpamé. in Benin, Djougou was their protectorate and they incessantly raided the Tammari people of Atakora.

-From 1890 to 1900 they had to bow to the projects and ambitions of the French and German colonial empires.
+Between 1875 to 1898, commanded by the Zerma Warlords, Mayakki Mongoro and Mayakki Maali, the Semassi in Togo seized the regions of Savanes and Kara from the Moba and Kabye people.
+They made the Tem Tchaoudjo Kingdom in the Centrale Region (Sokodé) a protectorate, and pushed their conquests as far as Atakpamé.
+In Benin, Djougou was their protectorate, and they incessantly raided the Tammari people of Atakora.
+From 1890 to 1900, they had to bow to the projects and ambitions of the French and German colonial empires.